-- You can add filters in any order (even multiple instances of the same filter). - Move filters up and down in the stack. - Add blending options to all or some of the filters and set the opacity of each filter individually. - Create complex masks for each filter you add, letting you selectively apply a filter to specific portions of an image.
+- You can add filters in any order (even multiple instances of the same filter). - Move filters up and down in the stack. - Use blending options with all or some of the filters and set the opacity of each filter individually. - Selectively apply a filter to specific portions of an image by creating complex masks using any of Photo RAW's masking tools, including the AI-based tools like the Super Select AI or AI Quick Mask tools.
+Or, you can use ON1's innovative Mask AI technology to create masks directly from within the Add Filter window.

 In addition to creating and using presets, you can copy and paste Edit module settings from one file to another, or alternatively, synchronize the edits on one photo to a group of photos.
-These operations can all be performed in any of the editing modules, as well as in Browse, adding to ON1 Photo RAW 2022's extreme flexibility.
-(See "Copying settings and synchronizing edits" on page 112 for details on how to copy edits between photos.)
+These operations can all be performed in any of the editing modules, as well as in Browse, adding to ON1 Photo RAW 2023's extreme flexibility.
+(See "Copying settings and synchronizing edits" on page 123 for details on how to copy edits between photos.)